autoSteve/acMqtt/README.md

 - Optionally Panasonic air conditioners and ESPHome sensors for temperature and relative humidity integrated with the CBus Automation Controller (example .yaml files are for this.)

 The pieces of the puzzle include:
 - Home Assistant 'HAOS' running somewhere.
-Home Assistant 'Core' as a container is not enough, as add-ins are required to get a MQTT broker and more going (but you could use a separately installed broker elsewhere on your network).
+Home Assistant 'Core' as a container is not enough, as add-ins are required to get a MQTT broker\ going (but you could use a separately installed MQTT broker elsewhere on your network and use 'core').
 HA Cloud talks to Google Assistant/Alexa, so a subscription is required if you want that.
-- Home Assistant plug-ins: <del>The excellent 'Portainer',</del> 'SSH & Web terminal' and 'Mosquitto broker'.
-File editor is also handy.
+- Home Assistant plug-ins: 'Mosquitto broker', and file editor is also handy.
-- <del>A container created with Portainer to run hue2mqtt.js</del>
-- For Hue integration an LUA script called LUA-hue2mqtt
 - LUA code on a C-Bus Automation Controller (SHAC/NAC/AC2/NAC2).
-The script name of 'MQTT send receive' is important for the LUA code, given 'Heartbeat' script re-starts, so adjust as necessary by examining both scripts thoroughly if you need to change the name.
+The script name of 'MQTT send receive' and 'HUE send receive' are important for the LUA code, given 'Heartbeat' script re-starts, so adjust as necessary by examining the scripts thoroughly if you need to change the name.
 If you're not using the Heartbeat script, then no issue.

 LUA scripts for the automation controller:
 - *MQTT send receive*: resident, zero sleep
+- *HUE send receive*: resident, zero sleep
 - *MQTT*: event-based, execute during ramping, trigger on keyword 'MQTT'
 - *HUE*: event-based, execute during ramping, trigger on keyword 'HUE'
 - *AC*: event-based, execute during ramping, trigger on keyword 'AC'
-- *Heartbeat*: resident, zero sleep (optional ... monitors for failure of 'MQTT send receive' and re-starts it)
+- *Heartbeat*: resident, zero sleep (optional ... monitors for failure of 'MQTT send receive' and 'HUE send receive' and re-starts them on failure)

-If you don't care for integrating Philips Hue/AC/environmental devices with CBus, then ignore Portainer and hue2mqtt.js, and the LUA Hue/AC/ENV code can stay there and will just be unused.
+If you don't care for integrating Philips Hue, then don't deploy those scripts.
+For AC/environmental devices the LUA AC/ENV code can stay there and will just be unused.

-Plus SSH & Web terminal and File Editor is not required, just nice to have.

 ## Keywords used for Automation Controller objects
-Newly added keywords can be regularly detected by the 'MQTT send receive' script.
-This is configurable by setting an option that is near the top of the script.
-If this option is set to false then that script must be restarted (disable it, then enable) so that modified keywords are read.
+Newly added keywords can be regularly detected by both the 'MQTT send receive' and 'HUE send receive' scripts.
+This is configurable by setting an option that is near the top of both scripts.
+If this option is set to false then the scripts must be restarted (disable it, then enable) so that modified keywords are read.
 The default interval for change checks is sixty seconds, and that is also a configurable variable.

-### CBus
+### CBus (MQTT send receive)
 Lighting, measurement, user parameter and trigger control applications are implemented.

 Add the keyword 'MQTT' to groups for CBus discovery, plus...